Ondsel-Development/website/blog/2024-07-03/bom-tool.md

 ---
 slug: introducing-bom-tool
-title: "BOM generation should be a core feature, so let's do it"
+title: "BOM generation should be a core feature, so we implemented it"
 description: "Ondsel recently implemented a bill of materials tool as part of the integrated assembly workbench."
 authors: